 Address: City Center in downtown Basel

-Basel, Switzerland is known for its public markets throughout the year, so it comes as no surprise that its Christmas markets are highly popular.
+Basel, Switzerland, is known for its public markets throughout the year, so it is no surprise that its Christmas markets are highly popular.
 Located in the heart of Old Town on Barfüsserplatz and Münsterplatz streets, the Basel Christmas market is known for its stunning twinkling lights, a magnificent Christmas tree, and incredible views of the Rhine.
-It’s easily one of the best Christmas markets in Europe with snow, almost every year!
+It’s easily one of the best Christmas markets in Europe, with snow almost every year!

-Basel’s Christmas market has an old-world feel and that’s why many tourists flock from all over the world to witness it for themselves.
-On Barfüsserplatz, you’ll find numerous stalls selling Christmas decorations, unique gifts, and tasty treats.
+Basel’s Christmas market has an old-world feel, so many tourists flock from all over the world to witness it for themselves.
+On Barfüsserplatz, numerous stalls sell Christmas decorations, unique gifts, and tasty treats.

-On Münsterplatz, you’ll be welcomed to the market by the huge Christmas tree, along with glowing snow globes and market stalls selling artisan goods, local food, and beverages.
+On Münsterplatz, you’ll be welcomed to the market by the huge Christmas tree, glowing snow globes, and stalls selling artisan goods, local food, and beverages.
 The town square is known for its quaint village atmosphere and bustling Christmas spirit as locals and visitors shop, eat, and socialize.

 The Basel Christmas market dates are usually late November through December.
-If you’re in town for a few days, you can’t miss a guided walking tour through Old Town to learn the history of the city.
+If you’re in town for a few days, you can’t miss a guided walking tour through Old Town to learn the city’s history.

-If you’re spending more time in Switzerland, check out the Swiss Travel Pass for unlimited transportation around the country.
+If you’re spending more time in Switzerland, check out the Swiss Travel Pass for unlimited transportation nationwide.
 For an enjoyable day trip, we highly recommend a tour of the alpine village of Zermatt and seeing the stunning Matterhorn.
 For an easy hotel in the city center, try Hotel Wettstein.